All information given below are general guidelines. Each

 setup plus professionally ported head flowing 215+cfm on the intake,

-Below requires upgraded injectors, piggyback ecu tuner or stand-alone
+Below requires upgraded injectors, piggyback ecu tuner or PiMP ecu, and

-conversion to mass-air along with race fuel or alky injection.
+conversion to speed density to ditch the VAM along with race fuel, E85, or

 turbo header, professionally ported head flowing 215+cfm, cone filter,